-RISSC (London) is set to celebrate its 30th anniversary with a Special Dinner Dance to be held at the Crown Moran Hotel, Cricklewood, London NW2 on Saturday the 27th September 2014.
+RISSC (London) celebrated its 30th Anniversary with a Special Dinner Dance held at the Crown Moran Hotel, Cricklewood, London NW2 on Saturday the 27th September 2014.

 During 2005, we were pleased to welcome Vincent Butler, a long time club member and former Ireland Under 15 and Under 16 Manager, as a meeting guest.
 The Charlton Athletic, Education and Welfare Officer, Philip Gallagher was also a very welcome guest as indeed was top soccer columnist Gerry McDermott, who has subsequently become head of communications at the FAI.
 Each of those visitors provided attending members with an insightful analysis of their respective roles within the soccer community.

 The former international player and team manager, Eoin Hand who is now Career Guidance Officer with the FAI and soccer analyst with RTE, was the special guest at the February 2006 meeting of the club.
 In March 2006, the club was honoured by the attendance of the Chief Executive Officer of the FAI, John Delaney who was accompanied by Director of Corporate Affairs, Pat Costello and Honorary Secretary, Michael Cody.

 The surprise attendance of then international team manager Stephen Staunton at the March 2006 meeting was a magnificent gesture which will always be greatly appreciated by all connected with the club.